You may think that once winter sets in your garden is going to be barren and bare. But it doesn’t have to be.

 Growing Heather

-Heather is a low growing evergreen shrub with small flowers in shades of pink, purple and white that’s blooms in winter.
+Heather is a low growing evergreen shrub that blooms in the winter.
+It has small flowers that come in shades of pink, purple and white and are really very pretty.

 What You Need